lorentzo/IntroductionToComputerGraphics/README.md

 # Introduction To Computer Graphics

-Theoretical and practical materials for introduction to computer graphics.
+Theoretical and practical materials for introduction to computer graphics: https://github.com/lorentzo/IntroductionToComputerGraphics/wiki